kaliiiiiiiiii/Selenium-Injector/README.md

 warning: as `driver.quit()` isn't called in this example, it will leave files in your temp directories

 #### modify network requests
+note: this is only experimental yet (not included in pypi package)

 ```python
 from selenium_injector.webdriver import Chrome